 Annual Bibliography of Anime and Manga Studies

 Selected academic publications on anime/manga, including books, book chapters, and articles in peer-reviewed journals that were written before 2012 (along with fan essays and newspaper items) are also listed in the Online Bibliography of Anime and Manga Research.
-The only portion of that site that is still being actively maintaining is the Books on Anime/Manga page.
+The only portion of that site that is still being actively maintained is the Books on Anime/Manga page.
 The other pages are no longer updated, and remain as an archive.

 About the Bibliography

 Purpose: The Annual Bibliography of Anime and Manga Studies is a comprehensive listing of academic publications (books, book chapters, and journal articles) on Japanese animation, comics, and related topics that were published in English in a given year.
-It serves as a general overview of the “state” of academic publishing in anime/manga studies over the year, and brings together materials from many different publications.
+It serves as a general overview of the “state” of scholarly writing on anime/manga over the year, and brings together materials from many different sources.
 While many of the individual items that are listed in the Bibliography can be located in other more broad and general information sources, it is designed and developed specifically to support the needs of an academic area that is inherently inter-disciplinary, and includes many different methods, approaches, traditions, and ways of asking questions.

 - blog posts/personal essays